Family Law

 How do I apply for a Recovery or Location Order?

-An applicant for a recovery order or a location order must have:
+An applicant for a recovery or location order must have:

 1. existing parenting orders;

-2. proceedings on foot in the family courts; or
+2. proceedings on foot in the Federal Circuit and Family Court; or

 What if there is family violence?